A brief history of proton therapy

 The physicist can control and manage cancer while reducing the damage to healthy tissue and surrounding organs using the concept of theranostics.
 Proton Beam Therapy is essentially a form of radiation which makes use of the properties of protons.
 The treatment of tumours involves the clinical proton accelerator cyclotron, generating proton beam energies between 230-250 MeV and giving an associated range in tissues of 35-40 cm in water.
 There are cyclotrons which generated a maximum proton beam of about 70 MeV, which is only powerful enough to treat ocular tumours.
 Conversely, the synchrotron a circular accelerator ring delivers a pulse beam of protons.
 Other techniques include beamline and gantry/fixed beams.

-X-Ray Therapy (left) and Proton Therapy (right)
+X-Ray Therapy (left) and Proton Beam Therapy (right)

 The above images show tissue exposed to conventional radiation therapy (left image) and proton therapy (right image) by the application of intensity-modulated treatment.
 The areas marked red received a higher dose while the fields in blue and violet received low dosages.
 The overall area exposed to conventional radiation was much larger than that exposed to proton therapy.
 Both procedures can penetrate human tissues.
 However, a tumour with a substantial thickness is covered by the IMRT spread-out Bragg peak (SOBP) and is indicated by the red line distribution in the image.
 The SOBP is an overlap of several distinct Bragg peaks (blue lines) at staggered depths.